 This is the kind of record that shows you what’s wrong with your BEST sounding CDs.
 (Let’s not even talk about the average one in your collection, or mine; the less said the better.)
 This is the kind of record that somebody hears in a stereo store and realizes the digital road they’ve been going down for so many years is a sonic dead end.
 This is that kind of record.

 Top Honors Go to the Brits for a Change

 The best Brit copies take top honors for sound in our Trilogy shootout, with the kind of sweetness, openness, tubey magic, correct tonality, presence without aggressiveness, well-defined note-like bass, extended airy highs and all the rest that are the hallmarks of the Hottest of the Hot.

-Unlike the Brit pressings of the first album, the Brits here really ROCK, with greater dynamic contrasts and seriously prodigious bass, some of the best ever committed to vinyl.
+Unlike the Brit pressings of the first album [we no longer agree with this statement as of about 2020], the Brits here really ROCK, with greater dynamic contrasts and seriously prodigious bass, some of the best ever committed to vinyl.
 This music needs real whomp down below and lots of jump factor to work its magic.
 These Brits are super-low distortion, with an open, sweet sound, especially up top, but they still manage to convey the awesome power of the music, no mean feat.